rksm/org-ai/README.md

 ### For ChatGPT
 By default, the content of ai blocks are interpreted as messages for ChatGPT.
 Text following `[ME]:` is associated with the user, text following `[AI]:` is associated as the model's response.
 Optionally you can start the block with a `[SYS]: <behahvior>` input to prime the model (see `org-ai-default-chat-system-prompt` below).

-- `:max-tokens number` - number of maximum tokens to generate (default: 120)
+- `:max-tokens number` - number of maximum tokens to generate (default: nil, use OpenAI's default)
 - `:temperature number` - temperature of the model (default: 1)
 - `:top-p number` - top_p of the model (default: 1)
 - `:frequency-penalty number` - frequency penalty of the model (default: 0)